vMohammad24/subsonic-api/README.md

 A lightweight Subsonic/Opensubsonic Client written in TypeScript.
 Supports Node, Deno, Bun, and modern Browsers.

+## NOTE

+This is a fork of [subsonic-api](https://github.com/explodingcamera/subsonic-api), adding some features i need for my project [NaviThingy](https://github.com/vMohammad24/NaviThingy).

 ## Features

 - Supports all Subsonic API methods up to version 1.16.1 / Subsonic 6.1.4.